arisprogramming/C-Based-NBA-Apps/README.md

 ##### VOTEFREE is a system I built to allow you to vote for your MVP of the season

 ## Playerstatracker
-#### This app allows you to create multiple players profiles and record their information form tracking
+#### This app allows you to create multiple players profiles and record their information for tracking